TiGGowich/RAG-system-for-GDPR-legal-queries-using-Gemini-2.0-Flash/README.md

 ## 📫 Contact

-Feel free to reach out on [LinkedIn](www.linkedin.com/in/benjamin-sachse-consultant) or by email if you’d like to discuss this project or collaborate on similar work.
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/benjamin-sachse-consultant) if you’d like to discuss this project or collaborate on similar work.